 All Ph.D. students must take six courses (24 units), including Chemical Engineering 200, 210, and 220.
 Two additional courses must be taken from those offered by the Chemical and Biomolecular Engineering Department.
 The third course can be selected from offerings in life sciences, physical sciences, mathematics, or engineering.
 All of these units must be in lettergraded 200-level courses.
 Students are encouraged to take more courses in their field of specialization.
-The minor field courses should be selected in consultation with the research adviser and approved by the graduate adviser.
+The minor field courses should be selected in consultation with the research adviser.
 A 3.33 grade-point average in graduate courses is required.
-A program of study to fulfill the course requirements must be submitted for approval to the departmental Student Affairs Office no later than one quarter after successful completion of the preliminary oral examination.
+A program of study to fulfill the course requirements must be submitted for approval to the departmental Student Affairs Office no later than one term after successful completion of the preliminary oral examination.

-All Ph.D. students are required to enroll in the Chemical and Biomolecular Engineering Department's graduate seminar during each quarter in residence.
+All Ph.D. students are required to enroll in the seminar, Chemical Engineering 299, during each term in residence.

 For information on completing the Engineer degree, see Engineering Schoolwide Programs.